19 Screen Time Management Tips to Prevent Addiction

 - Social withdrawal.
-When your child sits on a couch for hours on their tablet or phone, this is not normal behavior.
-Most MDs suggest 1 hour of screen time a day.
+When your student sits on a couch for hours on their tablet or phone, this is not normal behavior.
+Most doctors suggest an hour of screen time a day.

-- When a child struggles to hold pens at a young age but can operate a smartphone better than you; or when a child’s sleep habits are outside of an 7-8am rise 8-9pm sleep routine.
+- When a student struggles to hold pens at a young age but can operate a smartphone better than you; or when their sleep habits are outside of a 7-8 am rise and 8-9 pm sleep routine.

-- When neither you nor your child can finish reading a children’s book due to a lack of attention.
+- When neither you nor your student can finish reading a short book due to a lack of attention.

-- When a child’s outbursts are so extreme when a tech device is taken, the focus shifts to ensuring they do not hurt themselves.
+- When a student’s outbursts are so extreme when a tech device is taken, the focus shifts to ensuring they do not hurt themselves.

-- Or, when a child can not complete a statement without checking their phone; or when a child cannot participate in a hands on event without recording.
+- Or, when a student can not complete a statement without checking their phone; or when they cannot participate in a hands-on event without recording it to share online.

-Tips for developing positive screen time management skills and helping students who are struggling:
+Tips for preventing screen addiction and helping students who are struggling:

-- Interact: Get down at your child’s level, crawl around, and play games on the floor.
+- Interact: Get down at their level, crawl around, and play games on the floor

-- Lead by example: Spend 30 minutes daily writing in a journal and be sure your children see it.
-Encourage them to follow suit by buying them a really nice pen and a really nice paper journal.
+- Lead by example: Spend 30 minutes daily writing in a journal and be sure they see it.
+Encourage them to follow suit by buying them a really nice pen and a really nice paper journal

 - Do one healthy thing together: Does not matter their age whether they’re 17 months or 17 years old.
 Take time for a brisk walk, some light stretching.
-Talk and listen to your children.
+Talk and listen to them

-- Read and let them see you doing so: Read physical books, not an electronic device, and read stories to your kids.
+- Read and let them see you doing so: Read physical books, not an electronic device, and read stories together

-5. Students should be open to activities that are not screen related
+18. Students should be open to activities that are not screen-related

 Reuben Yonatan, GetVOIP

-If your child gets irritable at even the mention of an activity that doesn’t involve a phone, that’s a huge red flag that they have not developed healthy screen time management habits!
+If your student gets irritable at even the mention of an activity that doesn’t involve a phone, that’s a huge red flag!
 That isn’t to say that every time you suggest taking their phone away when they’re actively engaged in something means that they are addicted – none of us like being interrupted.
-However, your child should be open to activities that are not phone-related.
-If you are having trouble with separating your child from screens, I highly suggest having them spend more time outside.
+However, your student should be open to activities that are not phone-related.
+If you are having trouble with separating them from screens, I highly suggest more outside time.

 Be sure to lead by example.
 We all know the saying, “do as I say, not as I do”.
-That exists for a reason – children watch their parents and other adults, so it’s time we model positive screen time management behaviors and start leading by example.
+That exists for a reason – students watch their parents and other adults, so it’s time we put our phones down and start leading by example.

-6. Make an effort to understand how your child is spending their screen time
+19. Make an effort to understand how your student is spending their screen time

 Ana Jovanovic, Parenting Pod